-- o 02 Non-Voluntary Extended School Year (Submission 3 only) - o 03 Voluntary Expanded Learning Before and After School (Submission 3 only) - o 04 Voluntary Expanded Learning Summer (Submission 4 only) - The addition of new data element E1613 EXPANDED-LEARNING-OPPORTUNITY-INDICATOR-CODE to the StudentProgramExtension complex type which will allow a school to indicate at a high-level whether a student is participating in expanded learning opportunities.
+- o E1618 ELO-PHYSICAL-ACTIVITY, - E1619 ELO-ACADEMIC-SUPPORT, and - o E1620 ELO-EDUCATIONAL-ENRICHMENT. - The addition of new code table C216 ELO-TYPE which will have four codes to support the collection of E1614 ELO-TYPE - 01 Non-Voluntary Extended School Day (Submission 3 only) - o 02 Non-Voluntary Extended School Year (Submission 3 only) - 03 Voluntary Expanded Learning Before and After School (Submission 3 only) - 04 Voluntary Expanded Learning Summer (Submission 4 only) - The addition of new data element E1613 EXPANDED-LEARNING-OPPORTUNITY-INDICATOR-CODE to the StudentProgramExtension complex type which will allow a school to indicate at a high-level whether a student is participating in expanded learning opportunities.
 This indicator will be reported in Submissions 3 and 4. - The addition of new sub-complex type TX-StudentELOS to the StudentProgramExtension complex type in Submissions 3 and 4.
-This sub-complex type will only be reported only if the E1613 EXPANDED-LEARNING-OPPORTUNITY-INDICATOR-CODE is "1" (yes). - The addition of one (1) existing and eight (8) new data elements to the TX-StudentELOS sub-complex type for Submissions 3 and 4 - E0782 CAMPUS-ID-OF-ENROLLMENT, - o E1614 ELO-TYPE, - E1622 ELO-PARTICIPATION-DAYS, - E1615 ELO-RIGOROUS-COURSEWORK, - E1616 ELO-MENTORING, - E1617 ELO-TUTORING, - E1618 ELO-PHYSICAL-ACTIVITY, - o E1619 ELO-ACADEMIC-SUPPORT, and - E1620 ELO-EDUCATIONAL-ENRICHMENT. - The addition of new code table C216 ELO-TYPE which will have four codes to support the collection of E1614 ELO-TYPE: - Non-Voluntary Extended School Day (Submission 3 only) - Non-Voluntary Extended School Year (Submission 3 only) - Voluntary Expanded Learning Before and After School (Submission 3 only) - Voluntary Expanded Learning Summer (Submission 4 only) - Update current TSDS PEIMS reports to reflect the new data elements: - o PDM3-120-007 Student Indicator Report by Grade (Summer) - o PDM4-120-003 Student Indicator Report by Grade (Extended Year) - The addition of new TSDS PEIMS reports to reflect the new data elements: - o PDM3-116-XXX Organization Expanded Learning Opportunities (Summer) - o PDM4-116-XXX Organization Expanded Learning Opportunities (Extended Year) - o PDM3-120-XXX Student Expanded Learning Opportunities Roster (Summer) - PDM4-120-XXX Student Expanded Learning Opportunities Roster (Extended Year) - Update the following validation rules to support new elements: - o 10020-000B - o 10020-000D - o 40110-000K - o 40110-000L - The addition of multiple new validation rules to support new elements
+This sub-complex type will only be reported only if the E1613 EXPANDED-LEARNING-OPPORTUNITY-INDICATOR-CODE is "1" (yes). - The addition of one (1) existing and eight (8) new data elements to the TX-StudentELOS sub-complex type for Submissions 3 and 4 - E0782 CAMPUS-ID-OF-ENROLLMENT, - E1614 ELO-TYPE, - E1622 ELO-PARTICIPATION-DAYS, - E1615 ELO-RIGOROUS-COURSEWORK, - E1616 ELO-MENTORING. - E1617 ELO-TUTORING. - E1618 ELO-PHYSICAL-ACTIVITY, - E1619 ELO-ACADEMIC-SUPPORT, and - E1620 ELO-EDUCATIONAL-ENRICHMENT. - The addition of new code table C216 ELO-TYPE which will have four codes to support the collection of E1614 ELO-TYPE: - Non-Voluntary Extended School Day (Submission 3 only) - Non-Voluntary Extended School Year (Submission 3 only) - Voluntary Expanded Learning Before and After School (Submission 3 only) - Voluntary Expanded Learning Summer (Submission 4 only) - Update current TSDS PEIMS reports to reflect the new data elements: - PDM3-120-007 Student Indicator Report by Grade (Summer) - PDM4-120-003 Student Indicator Report by Grade (Extended Year) - The addition of new TSDS PEIMS reports to reflect the new data elements: - PDM3-116-XXX Organization Expanded Learning Opportunities (Summer)

+- o PDM4-116-XXX Organization Expanded Learning Opportunities (Extended Year) - o PDM3-120-XXX Student Expanded Learning Opportunities Roster (Summer) - o PDM4-120-XXX Student Expanded Learning Opportunities Roster (Extended Year) - Update the following validation rules to support new elements: - o 10020-000B - o 10020-000D - o 40110-000K - o 40110-000L - The addition of multiple new validation rules to support new elements